thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 name = 42;
 ```

 Variable names in JavaScript can't contain spaces.
 The standard practice is to have variables start with a lowercase letter and capitalize each word except for the first one.
-This is called camel-case.
+This is called camelcase.

 ```javascript
 var firstName = 'Paula';